Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ## Folder Structure

-The folder structure applied here is inspired by both [Bulletproof React](https://github.com/alan2207/bulletproof-react/tree/master) and Web Dev Simplified's (Advanced React Folder Structure)[https://blog.webdevsimplified.com/2022-07/react-folder-structure/], while also having some freedom for slight modifications.
+The folder structure applied here is inspired by both [Bulletproof React](https://github.com/alan2207/bulletproof-react/tree/master) and Web Dev Simplified's [Advanced React Folder Structure](https://blog.webdevsimplified.com/2022-07/react-folder-structure/), while also having some freedom for slight modifications.
 This means that most folders directly inside the `src` folder are only reserved for global functionality, while the features folder contains each project and each one of them mimics the `src` folder and can have components, hooks, services and everything else, but scoped to that feature.

 ### App